aaronmcm99/Open-AI-Gym-Project/README.md

 ```
 ### 3. Training Section
 ### Description
--Sets up the PPO algorithm with specified parameters.
+- Sets up the PPO algorithm with specified parameters.
--Creates a vectorized environment for parallelized training.
+- Creates a vectorized environment for parallelized training.
--Initializes the PPO model with the Multi-Layer Perceptron (MLP) policy.
+- Initializes the PPO model with the Multi-Layer Perceptron (MLP) policy.
--Trains the model for a specified number of time steps.
+- Trains the model for a specified number of time steps.
 ```python
 # PPO Algorithm Setup
 env_name = 'CartPole-v1'